 Not surprisingly, one of the most discussed elements of the first year is the other two female cast members, neither of whom returned for the second season.
 Replacing Gail Strickland as the pilot’s public defender, Paula Kelly appears in the year’s remaining 12 episodes as Liz Williams, the no-nonsense defender with a dry tongue and a penchant for sparring with Dan.
 Kelly’s a spunky presence, helping to fuel the show’s early grit, and she even earned an Emmy nomination for her work.
 Unfortunately I don’t think we ever get to see Kelly do enough to make a judgment that justifies either her nomination or her dismissal (which I wouldn’t be surprised to learn was a decision upon which she and the producers mutually agreed), but I might guess she was a collateral casualty of the tragedy that was Karen Austin, who played Lana Wagner, the court clerk introduced in the pilot as a romantic interest for Harry.
 After establishing a contentious relationship with the new judge, by the end of the premiere she’s become his fast admirer, and the show hints at her crush on him for the remainder of her tenure, which actually only lasts ten episodes.
 Weege and company have long claimed that Austin was let go because she wasn’t clicking with Anderson or the others, and that may be true (again, it’s so soon that we don’t get the opportunity to see if he’s right), but the real reason she was fired was a health crisis.
 Austin came down with Bell’s Palsy that rendered her out-of-commission for the final three offerings, after which she was permanently dropped.

 Was Austin mistreated?
 Absolutely.
 Also, while I agree that the show needed re-designing to become a funnier entity in its second season, I can’t agree that she lacks chemistry with Anderson.
 In fact, there are times when they’re cute together.
 I think Austin herself was a capable and committed actress who got mediocre material and a character that, while decently drawn in the pilot, didn’t seem to have a set personality in her other nine appearances.
 (The Harry/Lana relationship would have been more interesting if Weege had decided to keep them in conflict for a longer period of time.)
 Nevertheless, when Austin was officially removed from the cast after the first year, Weege made the decision not to have the new court clerk once again be Harry’s love interest, necessitating that another player be dropped in order to make room.
-Liz was probably the least established of the remaining characters, making her the likely choice to go — thus allowing next season to have the positions switched: a public defender love interest and an ethnic court clerk.
+Liz was probably the least established of the remaining characters, making her the likely choice to go — thus allowing next season to have the positions switched: a public defender love interest and a black court clerk.
 But we’ll talk all about that soon.
 In the meantime, I have picked five episodes that I think exemplify this adequate season’s strongest installments.
 For new fans, this list will give you a place to start.
 For seasoned fans, there might be a few surprises.

 Here are my picks for the five best episodes of Season One.
 (They are in AIRING ORDER.)